-The Guidelines direct CBP and ICE to focus its limited resources on noncitizens who pose a threat to our national security, public safety, or border security.
+The Guidelines direct CBP and ICE to focus their limited resources on noncitizens who pose a threat to our national security, public safety, or border security.
 An application under this process does not prevent CBP or ICE from taking enforcement action against an individual who falls within these priorities.

-Am I eligible to apply for PIP if I have an unexecuted final removal order?
+Is an applicant eligible to apply for PIP if they have an unexecuted final removal order?